-The social effects of the initial allocation of catch shares are mostly associated with vesting these fishing privileges to a permit, which will result in social benefits and social costs.
-Beneficial effects would be experienced by individuals with permits who receive an allocation by allowing fishermen to harvest golden crab during times when it is most efficient, profitable, and safe.
-For fishermen who do not receive an allocation (or receive an allocation that is smaller than needed to make a profit), the allocation of catch shares can have broad negative social impacts at the individual and community level.
-These fishermen would lose current and future access to the fishery.
+The social effects of the initial allocation of catch shares are mostly associated with vesting these fishing privileges to an individual, which will result in social benefits and social costs.
+For fishermen who receive an allocation, this is beneficial for individuals by allowing fishermen to harvest when it is most efficient, profitable, and safe for them.
+For fishermen who do not receive an allocation (or receive an allocation that is smaller than needed), the allocation of catch shares can have broad negative social impacts at the individual and community level.
+These fishermen may lose current and future access to the fishery.

-For fishermen who receive catch shares under Alternatives 2-6, the golden crab ACL specified in the Comprehensive ACL Amendment would result in allocation of shares to individuals that are higher than the individuals' current landings, and the expected social costs from limited harvest would not occur for this catch share program.
-Therefore, the most significant social impact would result from implementation of the catch share program and less from the allocation method.
+For the golden crab fishery, the ACL will result in allocation of shares to individuals that are higher than the individuals' current landings, and the expected social costs from limited harvest will not occur for this catch share program at this time.
+With the golden crab catch share program, overall social impacts would likely result more from implementation of a catch share program.

-The overall outcomes from allocating shares and from the different allocation formulae are described in detail in Sections 4.2.1 and 4.2.2.
-Alternative 1 would likely result in no effects on the social environment because no catch shares would be allocated to golden crab

-Alternatives 2 and 3, would benefit larger operations by allocating more shares to fishermen who have harvested more golden crab.
+The overall outcomes from allocating shares and from the different allocation formulas are described in details in Sections 4.2.1 and 4.2.2.
+Alternative 1 would likely result in no social effects because no catch shares would be allocated to golden crab fishermen.
+Allocation formulas that are based completely on catch history, as in Alternatives 2 and 3, will benefit larger operations by allocating more shares to fishermen who have harvested more golden crab during the qualifying periods.
 For newer entrants or smaller operations, Alternatives 2 and 3 may result in smaller allocations that limit opportunity for future expansion, although the shorter qualifying period in Alternative 3 would be more beneficial to the smaller operations.
-Alternatives 4 and 5 consider combination formulas using landings history and an equal allocation, which would allow smaller operations and newer entrants to receive more shares than under Alternatives 2 and 3.
-Alternative 5 requires a greater historic catch level for eligibility than Alternative 4, and receiving more shares would be more beneficial for larger operations.
-Alternative 6 would result in a similar distribution of shares as Alternatives 4 and 5, and would be expected to have similar social effects.
-Sub-alternatives 4a, 5a and 6a require lower minimum landings requirement to qualify than Sub-alternatives 4b, 5b (Preferred) and 6b, and would allow fishermen with lower landings history to receive allocation.
+Alternative 4 and Preferred Alternative 5 consider combination formulas using landings history and an equal allocation, which would allow smaller operations and newer entrants to receive more shares than under Alternatives 2 and 3.
+Preferred Alternative 5 uses a heavier weight for landings history than in Alternative 4, and will be more beneficial for larger operations.
+Alternative 6 would result in a similar distribution of shares as Alternative 4 and Preferred Alternative 5, and would be expected to have similar social effects.
+Sub-alternative 4, 5a and 6a require lower minimum landings requirement to qualify than Sub-alternative 4b, Preferred Sub-alternative 5b and Sub-alternative 6b, and would allow fishermen with lower landings history to receive allocation.